locketylerj/Ty_VBA_MultipleYear_StockData-Analysis/README.md

 * It is also conditionally formatted to highlight positive change in green and negative change in red.

-### Module 3
+### Module 3 includes the maximum and minimum values for percent changes and the maximum total volume and along with the stock's ticker symbol.

 * This module includes everything from module 2.

-* Module 3 will also be able to locate the stock with the "Greatest % increase", "Greatest % Decrease" and "Greatest total volume".
+* Module 3 will also  locate the stock with the "Greatest % increase", "Greatest % Decrease" and "Greatest total volume" and puts them in a separate area on each worksheet starting in cell "O2".